Run1e/AceBot/README.md

 CREATE EXTENSION pg_trgm;
 ```

-Then in the root folder, make a file called `config.py` and insert, at minimum, your bot token, postgresql bind and owner id:
+Then in the root folder, make a file called `config.py` and insert, at minimum, your bot token, PostgreSQL bind and
+owner id:
 ```py
 import discord